alexzhangs/xsh/README.md

 xsh load -s http://yourgitserver.com -b master yourusername/xsh-lib-sample
 ```

-Then they are able to be called as:
+Then they can be called as:

 ```bash
 xsh smpl/string/lower